 Christmas can be a difficult time to avoid plastic, there are so many temptations and habits that we are used to, but, if you’ve been conscious about your waste and your use of plastic for a while, you will have hopefully been starting to think of ways to keep waste to a minimum at Christmas time too.
-In case you need some last minute inspiration on how to have a plastic-free Christmas, have a look at these ideas:
+In case you need some early inspiration on how to have a plastic-free Christmas, have a look at these ideas:

 Giving time and thought to your purchases this year can make all the difference when trying to aim for a zero waste or plastic-free Christmas.
 There are so many great ways you can avoid unnecessary plastic when buying gifts and you can reduce your carbon footprint along the way too.
-For adults who like toiletries, opt for solid soaps, shampoos and even lotion bars and try to go to markets where you can buy locally made products, you can complement these with accessories like natural loofah or wooden soap dishes.
+For adults who like toiletries, opt for solid soaps, shampoos and even lotion bars and try to go to markets (restrictions permitting!) where you can buy locally made products, you can complement these with accessories like natural loofah or wooden soap dishes.
 Alternatively, give an experience gift such as a spa treatment or tickets to the theatre, or even better, make a donation to charity or sponsor something/someone.
 From donkeys to guide dogs, there are plenty of options for animal-lovers and plenty of humanitarian charities who will benefit from increased donations and sponsorships at this time of year.

 While the decorations aisles in all the shops can tempt you into upgrading your tree adornments or changing the colour scheme this year, why not opt for wooden, recycled, homemade or even edible tree decorations and handmade paper ones for the ceiling.
-There are a million posts and videos online to help you get inspiration and if you have children, what better way to get prepared for Christmas by having a craft session together and teaching them why you are making this and not buying plastic.
-Some of our favourite tree decorations are ones we have been given by others who have handmade them – so they also make excellent gifts.
+There are a million posts and videos online to help you get inspiration and if you have children, what better way to get prepared for Christmas by having a craft session together and teaching them why you are making eco-friendly decorations and not buying plastic.
+Some of our favourite tree decorations are ones we have been given by others who have handmade them – they also make excellent gifts.

 This is another area where it can seem tricky to avoid plastic and too much waste in general.
-I read today that each year in the UK 17.2 million sprouts are thrown away – begs the question as to why on earth people buy them in the first place.
-And this is not to mention the turkeys and waste from mince pie packets… So let’s stop and have a think about the quantities we’re buying as well as the packaging our food is coming in.
+I read recently that each year in the UK 17.2 million sprouts are thrown away – begs the question as to why on earth people buy them in the first place.
+And this is not to mention the turkeys and waste from mince pie packets etc… So let’s stop and have a think about the quantities we’re buying as well as the packaging our food is coming in.
 It’s becoming more and more well known that the meat industry has a huge impact on our environment.
 If you or your family are not ready to ditch the meat from your dinner table, then at the very least try to source your meat from local farms and producers who will have a minimal impact on the environment and who have reared their animals in the best possible way.
 Avoid supermarket and factory farmed meat.

 When it comes to the vegetables and trimmings, don’t overdo it on the sprouts (no one really likes them anyway!) and visit your greengrocer or local market to ensure you can buy the veg loose and not wrapped in unnecessary plastic.
 Try to also get locally-grown produce and support your local organic farms where possible.
 If you’re buying sauces and condiments – get glass jars that can easily be reused or recycled and if you have the time to make things from scratch, you’re much more likely to reduce the packaging waste so often found on sweet treats.
 Is it really necessary to buy those huge tubs of individually wrapped chocolates?
 They used to come in tins but seem now to be in plastic tubs – so opt for Fairtrade chocolate alternatives that are wrapped in paper or foil which you can easily break into chunks and serve in a re-used tin or wooden tray.